-Employers should verify whether a candidate for a position has a visa which allows them to work in that position.
+Employers should verify whether a candidate for a position has a visa, or is entitled to apply for a visa, which allows them to work in that position.
 Immigration New Zealand maintains an online record of current visas held by foreign workers.
 Employers may use the Visa Verification Service (the online platform) to confirm whether a visa provided during recruitment is genuine and to confirm whether a visa entitles the visa holder to perform the work on offer.
 Employers can also rely on certain documents such as passports or Refugee Travel Documents with valid visas.

 Unions are regulated by the Employment Relations Act 2000, which recognises the role and entitlement of unions to promote their members’ collective employment interests.

 Unions are more prevalent and active in the public sector and in the health and education sectors.
-The vast majority of non-public sector employees are non-unionised and whose terms and conditions of employment are covered by IEAs.
-Union membership had generally been slowly falling in New Zealand; in 2018 13.29% of the employed labour force were union members, down from 14% in 2017 and 17% in 2012.
-However, there has more recently been an increase in union membership, with the proportion of paid employees who are union members increasing to be 17.7% at 31 December 2018, according to a 2019 survey from the Centre for Labour, Employment and Work.
+The vast majority of non-public sector employees are non-unionised and their terms and conditions of employment are covered by IEAs.
+Union membership in New Zealand has generally been declining; in 2018, 13.29% of the employed labour force were union members, down from 14% in 2017 and 17% in 2012.
+However, more recently, there has been an increase in union membership, with the proportion of paid employees who are union members reaching 17.7%, according to a 2019 survey from the Centre for Labour, Employment and Work.

-It is possible to belong to a union and be employed under the terms of an IEA, however, few unionised employees choose to do so.
+It is possible to belong to a union and be employed under the terms of an IEA, however, few unionised employees choose to do this.

 Employees must not be discriminated against by their employer (or employer’s representatives) on the basis of their union membership status or involvement in union activities.
 Employees who believe they have been discriminated against may raise a personal grievance.

 A society may apply for union registration with the Registrar of Unions, which must register the society as a union if it is eligible.
 The Registrar of Unions must give the registered union a certificate of registration.
-A society is eligible to be a union if it is an incorporated society which has at least 15 members, is independent of employers and its object is to promote its members’ collective employment interests and its rules are reasonable, fair, legal and contain a secret ballot provision.
+A society is eligible to be a union if it is an incorporated society, has at least 15 members and is independent of employers.
+Its objective should be to promote its members’ collective employment interests and its rules should be reasonable, fair, legal and include a provision for secret ballot.
 A union’s registration can be cancelled by the Registrar of Unions in some circumstances.

 CEAs may contain any other clause that is legal and consistent with the Employment Relations Act 2000.